dtclayton/website/CONTRIBUTING.md

 - Events must be related to Information Security and be relevant to either the VSec community members and/or general public.
 - Only non-profit events are allowed.
-- Use only royalty free music and graphics that are not under copyright.
+- Only use royalty free music and graphics/overlays that are not under copyright.

 ## Need Help?
 ### [Join](https://discord.gg/H6uTh7m) The Discord Server!